-But Weil Gotshal's once-proud department has suffered important partner losses lately.
+For decades, Weil, Gotshal & Manges' bankruptcy department was as dominant as the Roman legion.
+But the law firm's once-proud department has suffered important partner losses lately.
 The most recent came in November, when its co-head, Martin Bienenstock, a lifer with 30 years at the firm, left for Dewey & LeBoeuf.
-His departure, beyond hurting Weil Gotshal's status as a dominant player in the field, has revealed a rift within Weil about the future of the bankruptcy practice and how the firm should meet it.
+His departure, beyond hurting Weil Gotshal's status as a major player in the field, has revealed a rift within Weil about the future of the bankruptcy practice and how the firm should meet it.

 Departures Raise Questions About the Future of Weil Gotshal's Bankruptcy Practice